Determinant/salticidae/README.rst

 - Layered design.
 You can use network abstraction from the lowest socket connection level to the highest P2P network level.

 - Performance.
+Based on a hybrid solution that combines both thread-based and event-driven concurrency paradigms, it gets the best of both worlds.
   The implementation strives to incur very little overhead in processing network I/O, and avoid unnecessary memory copies thanks to the move semantics.

 - Utilities.
-The library also provides with some useful gadgets, such as command-line parser, libevent abstraction, etc.
+The library also provides with some useful gadgets, such as command-line parser, libuv abstraction, etc.

 Functionalities
 ---------------